-Another traditional treatment in the Malay medicine for the optimal health of the uterus includes a hot compress, called tungku or tuam depending on the shape and type of material used as the tool.
+This is another traditional treatment in the Malay traditional medicine for the optimal health of the uterus.
+This methods which uses a hot compress, called tungku or tuam, uses different materials and shape as heating tool.

 It consists of either a flat stone or short iron rod that is preheated and wrapped with fresh leaves and herbs, followed by layers of cloth.
-This heat compression done routinely, following delivery, miscarriage and menstruation period.
+Sometimes a ball of herbs is used and compressed to make a herbal ball.
+This heat compression is done routinely, following delivery, miscarriage and menstruation period.

-A stone wrapped with a mixture of herbs that is compressed into a shape of a ball, is used as a heat compression tool.
+A stone wrapped with a mixture of herbs that is compressed into a shape of a ball.
+This is used as a heat compression tool.
 It is pressed down with a stationary rotational movement at multiple focal points over the abdomen, pelvis, sacrum and groin areas.

-The compression is directly pressed over the uterus to aid in the release of toxins, expulsion of wind, and breaking down of blood clots.
-This helps to clear the uterus of dead skin cells, or necrotic tissues, and reduce scarring and adhesion, which is necessary for a successful conception and healthy pregnancy.
+Heat: The heat and compression is directly pressed over the womb and other organs to release toxins, expulsion of wind, and break down the blood clots.
+This helps to clear the womb of dead skin cells and necrotic tissues.
+At the same time it helps to reduce scarring and adhesion, which is necessary for a successful conception and healthy pregnancy.